-- 30. (1) A vessel approaching within two hundred yards of a divers down flag or a divers down light shall not exceed a speed of three knots, and shall have a lookout at the bow for divers and swimmers and shall make either visual or radio contact with the person acting as lookout on the vessel displaying such flag or light. - (2) No vessel shall display the divers down flag or divers down light unless it is at that time engaged in diving or snorkelling operations. - (3) No vessel shall approach within one hundred yards of a fishing vessel which is at anchor and displays a white flag, unless such fishing vessel has given permission. - (4) No vessel shall exceed a speed of five knots when within fifty yards of any vessel which is at anchor. - (5) Except in an area designated under regulation 140 as a watersports area and marked by buoys, no vessel shall exceed a speed of five knots when within two hundred yards of the shoreline. - (6) No vessel shall travel parallel to the shoreline unless it is more than fifty yards therefrom. - (7) Nothing in this regulation shall apply to any vessel- - (a) engaged in rescue operations; - (b) carrying a constable, or a Fisheries Officer appointed under section 5 of the Marine Conservation Law (2013 Revision), when carrying out their respective duties as such.
+- 30. (1) A vessel approaching within two hundred yards of a divers down flag or a divers down light shall not exceed a speed of three knots, and shall have a lookout at the bow for divers and swimmers and shall make either visual or radio contact with the person acting as lookout on the vessel displaying such flag or light. - (2) No vessel shall display the divers down flag or divers down light unless it is at that time engaged in diving or snorkelling operations. - (3) No vessel shall approach within one hundred yards of a fishing vessel which is at anchor and displays a white flag, unless such fishing vessel has given permission. - (4) No vessel shall exceed a speed of five knots when within fifty yards of any vessel which is at anchor. - (5) Except in an area designated under regulation 146 as a watersports area and marked by buoys, no vessel shall exceed a speed of five knots when within two hundred yards of the shoreline. - (6) No vessel shall travel parallel to the shoreline unless it is more than fifty yards therefrom. - (7) Nothing in this regulation shall apply to any vessel - (a) engaged in rescue operations;

-2013 Revision

-(8) For the purposes of this regulation "divers down flag" and "divers light" are as prescribed in Schedule 5.
+- (b) carrying a constable, or a Conservation Officer appointed under section 25 of the National Conservation Act, 2013 [Law 24 of 2013], when carrying out their respective duties as such. - (8) For the purposes of this regulation "divers down flag" and "divers light" are as prescribed in Schedule 5.